-Ultimately, you can either bring your dog to this person’s house or they can come to yours and babysit your four legged friend while your away – with prices starting a $15 a day.
+Ultimately, you can either bring your dog to this person’s house or they can come to yours and babysit your four-legged friend while your away – with prices starting a $15 a day.
 It’s essentially the same thing as paying a friend or family member for their troubles, except that you probably won’t know this person prior.
 The great thing about DogVacay is that most hosts are dog lovers, trainers, groomers, breeders, vet techs or veterinarians.

 Boarding is usually the first option for many people who don’t have someone they can depend on for those who are uncomfortable leaving their dog with a stranger or having a stranger come to their home – I don’t blame you there!

 Make sure you call around and talk to several of the facilities nearest you.
-Be aware that they may be under staffed.
-They’ll also have their hands full with their four legged customers, so I wouldn’t expect to get someone on the phone who can chat for awhile.
-I recommend stopping by for an in person visit.
-Visit the kennel, ask lots of questions, and observe.
+Be aware that they may be understaffed.
+They’ll also have their hands full with their four-legged customers, so I wouldn’t expect to get someone on the phone who can chat for a while.

 Do the dogs being picked up look happy, do they look like they had a great time?
 Do the dog care providers tell pet parents about their dog’s day, what they did, who they played with, and how they behaved?
 Do the dog care providers seem like they love dogs?
 Do they seem to understand canine behavior?
 Do they have experience training dogs or working with them in some other fashion?
 Check credentials first, then check the facility.